Guatemala Mission School

 Responding to Pope John XXIII’s call for missionaries in Central and South America, the Dominican Sisters of Houston began ministering to the poor in Guatemala in 1966.
 Four sisters traveled to the hills of Zacapa, Guatemala to minister in a parochial school and to teach catechism in the public schools.
 After four years, the indigenous people assumed responsibility for the school and the catechetical instruction, and our sisters left to begin working with the poor in Guatemala City.

 In 1984, we began our sponsorship of San Vicente de Paul Bethania School in Guatemala City, and since then, our Sr. Miriam Oliveros, OP has served as head of school.
-San Vicente serves about 550 children from pre-kindergarten three through the sixth grade and is in one of the poorest neighborhoods in Guatemala City.
+San Vicente serves about 500 children from pre-kindergarten three through the sixth grade and is in one of the poorest neighborhoods in Guatemala City.
 The Bethania neighborhood is plagued with drugs and violence, but against tremendous odds, the children at our school continue to succeed.

-Our mission is to give these high-risk students a good Catholic education and to ensure they graduate.
+Our mission has been to give these high-risk students a good Catholic education and to ensure they graduate.
 To ensure our mission, the teachers and the administration frequently meet with and counsel school families; provide the poorest families with food, clothing, and medical care; and provide breakfast to any child in need.
 The school teaches the children that education is their chance to better their lives and to end the cycle of poverty into which they were born.
 The children also learn the values of love, peace, and justice to prepare them for future leadership.

 You need only to walk down the halls of San Vicente to know it is a warm and loving place.
 School families are so very grateful for the opportunity to send their children to this school where no one goes hungry and where every child is loved and encouraged to learn.